codejones-hub/plutus/doc/tutorials/contract-testing.rst

 The answer is **no**: it would not.
 By writing the generator carefully, we can ensure that the *generated* ``Guess`` actions are valid, but as soon as a test fails, and QuickCheck begins to shrink it, then the precondition becomes essential.
-Without the precondition, QuickCheck might remove a ``GiveToken`` action that makes a subsequent ``Guess`` valid, and then report that the resulting test (not surprisingly) failed.
+Without it, QuickCheck might remove a ``GiveToken`` action that makes a subsequent ``Guess`` valid, and then report that the resulting test (not surprisingly) failed.
 It is only preconditions that ensure that